 Every state except Hawaii, Kansas, Louisiana, Minnesota, Mississippi, Oregon, Rhode Island, Washington, and Wyoming uses a demerit points system to keep track of driver records.

-How Long do Speeding Tickets Stay on Your Record?
+How Long Do Speeding Tickets Stay on Your Record?

-How do Speeding Tickets Affect Your Car Insurance Rates?
+How Do Speeding Tickets Affect Your Car Insurance Rates?

 What if You Get an Additional Speeding Ticket?